deadcoast/PS2---Python-Standards-Suite/src/templates/docs/CodeBase_Docs/System_Integration.md

 When implementing this architecture:

-1. **Component Analysis** - First analyze each component to understand its responsibilities and connections.
+1. **Component Analysis** - First analyze each component to understand its responsibilities and connections within the Python Standards Suite ecosystem.

 2. **Connection Implementation** - Focus on implementing missing connections between components following these patterns:
-   - UI → Context: Use React hooks
+   - Command → Core Service: Use dependency injection
-   - Context → Manager: Use middleware pattern
+   - Core Service → Integration: Use adapter pattern
-   - Manager → Event: Use event emission pattern
+   - Core Service → Database: Use repository pattern
-   - Event → UI: Use subscription pattern
+   - Integration → External: Use client-service pattern

 3. **System Integration** - Focus first on these critical integration points:
-   - ResourceManager → GameContext → ResourceVisual chain
+   - CodeAnalyzer → CodeQuality → ReportCommand chain
-   - ModuleManager → ModuleContext → module UI components
+   - CodeQuality → IssueTrackers → External APIs
+   - Analysis results → Notification system
-   - Event system subscription for UI components
+   - Performance monitoring across all components
-   - GameLoop integration with manager update methods

 4. **Consistent Patterns** - Implement these architectural patterns consistently:
-   - State management: Single source of truth with clear update flows
-   - Event handling: Consistent subscription and emission patterns
-   - Initialization: Proper dependency resolution and readiness checks
-   - UI updates: Consistent data flow from managers to UI
+   - Command Pattern: For all CLI commands
+   - Adapter Pattern: For external integrations
+   - Repository Pattern: For data access
+   - Factory Pattern: For creating complex objects
+   - Strategy Pattern: For algorithm variations

 5. **Implementation Sequence** - Follow this sequence for implementation:
-   1. Core infrastructure (GameLoop, EventSystem)
+   1. Core services (CodeAnalyzer, CodeQuality)
-   2. Manager standardization
+   2. Command interfaces
-   3. Context-Manager connections
+   3. Integration services
-   4. UI-Context connections
+   4. Database and metrics
-   5. Performance optimizations
+   5. Performance monitoring and optimization

 When analyzing code against this architecture, identify structural gaps and implementation inconsistencies, then generate appropriate integration code following the patterns specified in this document.